 Since 2015 all NHS organisations have been required to demonstrate how they are addressing race equality issues in a range of staffing areas through the Workforce Race Equality Standard (WRES).

-WRES 2020 report findings and infographic
+WRES 2022 report findings

 If you have any queries, or require any clarification please contact the WRES team at england.WRES@nhs.net

 The BME Leadership Network was set up by the NHS Confederation in March 2019.
 The network exists to strengthen the voice of black and minority ethnic (BME) leaders in England and to support health and care organisations to meet the needs of all communities.
 It meets quarterly and seeks to:

 - improve understanding of equality, diversity and inclusion and publish the benefits to help deliver better care for all

 - improve and sustain the number of BME leaders working in the NHS

 - profile the diverse range of BME leaders delivering solutions across the health and care system.